jaredgendron/jaredgendron.github.io/_projects/ReactWordGame.md

 ## Description

-### Web Application Design

 The web application was meticulously crafted with a front-end built using the React library and a back-end powered by NodeJS.
 React's component-based architecture allowed for the creation of a clean, responsive, and highly interactive user interface.
 This design ensures that players can easily navigate through the game screen, whether on a desktop or a mobile device.
 The React front-end, through its dynamic capabilities, allows players to enjoy a smooth and engaging experience.
 Meanwhile, the NodeJS back-end was designed to manage core game logic, including riddle generation, word verification, and player data storage.
 Leveraging NodeJS's event-driven and asynchronous nature, the back-end architecture was built to accommodate scalability and the potential for a growing user base while maintaining seamless gameplay.

-### Gameplay Mechanics

 The web-based application offers a unique blend of riddle-solving and word-guessing challenges.
 Players are presented with a riddle that serves as a clue to identify the hidden word.
 The challenge lies in deciphering these riddles and using their linguistic skills to guess the word correctly.
 With a limited number of attempts, players can utilize up to two hints to guide them in the right direction.
 The game tracks player scores and progress, creating a sense of achievement and competition.
 Moreover, a social aspect allows players to share their progress and score with friends, facilitating friendly competition and collaboration.
+The player is able to input their guess using the on-screen keyboard or with their own keyboard.

 ![Desktop Light](/assets/images/ReactWordGame/desktop-light.png)

-### Integration and Communication

 A crucial aspect of the design was ensuring seamless communication between the React front-end and NodeJS back-end.
 To facilitate this, RESTful APIs were implemented.
 The integration between the front-end and back-end ensures that players can enjoy a continuous gaming experience and observe real-time updates, creating an immersive and engaging gameplay environment.